-Colorado statute specifies that statewide transportation planning and programming is to be done in cooperation with regional planning commissions.
-The Greater Denver Transportation Planning Region is one of 15 transportation planning regions established for this purpose.
-DRCOG, as the regional planning commission for that transportation planning region, has metropolitan transportation planning responsibilities within the transportation management area and a consultation role outside of it (in the Mountains and Plains area).
+Colorado statute clarifies that statewide transportation planning and programming is to be done in cooperation with regional planning commissions.
+The Greater Denver Transportation Planning Region is one of the 15 transportation planning regions established for this purpose.
+DRCOG, as the Regional Planning Commission for that transportation planning region, has metropolitan transportation planning responsibilities within the transportation management area and a consultation role outside (in the Mountains and Plains area).
 State statute also requires that:

-- a 20-year regional transportation plan be developed for each transportation planning region that includes a metropolitan area - a regional transportation plan shows what can be reasonably expected to be implemented with the revenues that are likely to be available (in other words, fiscally constrained). - CDOT integrate and consolidate the regional transportation plans into a comprehensive statewide transportation plan - a Statewide Transportation Advisory the Colorado General Assembly recognizes that regional planning commissions and transportation planning regions are the proper forum for transportation planning and that the county hearing process is the proper forum for local government input into the five-year program of projects
+- a 20-year regional transportation plan be developed for each transportation planning region that includes a metropolitan area - a regional transportation plan shows what can be reasonably expected to be implemented with the revenues that are likely to be available (in other words, fiscally constrained). - CDOT integrate and consolidate the regional transportation plans into a comprehensive statewide transportation plan - a Statewide Transportation Advisory Committee (STAC) review and comment on all regional transportation plans submitted and provide advice to CDOT (each of the 15 transportation regions in the state has one representative on this committee); and - the general assembly recognize that regional planning commissions and transportation planning regions are the proper forum for transportation planning and that the county hearing process is the proper forum for local government input into the five-year program of projects